dsreddy99/stash/docs/concepts/crds/backupconfiguration_template.md

 ## What is BackupConfigurationTemplate

 Stash uses 1:1:1 mapping between `Repository`, `BackupConfiguration` and the target.
 So, whenever you want to backup a target, you have to create a `Repository` and `BackupConfiguration` object.
-This could be tiresome job when you are trying to backup similar types of target and `Repository` and `BackupConfiguration` has only slight difference.
+This could be tiresome job when you are trying to backup similar types of target and the `Repository` and `BackupConfiguration` has only slight difference.
 To mitigate this problem, Stash provides a way to specify a template for those two objects through `BackupConfigurationTemplate` crd.

-A `BackupConfigurationTemplate` is a Kubernetes `CustomResourceDefinition (CRD)` which specifies a template for `Repository` and `BackupConfiguration` for similar types of backup target in Kubernetes native way.
+A `BackupConfigurationTemplate` is a Kubernetes `CustomResourceDefinition (CRD)` which specifies a template for `Repository` and `BackupConfiguration` in Kubernetes native way.

-A user have to create only one  `BackupConfigurationTemplate` for all similar types of workload (i.e. Deployment, DaemonSet, StatefulSet etc.).
-Then, she just needs to add some annotations in the target workload.
+You have to create only one  `BackupConfigurationTemplate` for all similar types of workload (i.e. Deployment, DaemonSet, StatefulSet etc.).
+Then, you just need to add some annotations in the target workload.
 Stash will automatically create respective `Repository`, `BackupConfiguration` object using the template.
 In Stash parlance, we call this process as **default backup**.

 ## BackupConfigurationTemplate CRD Specification